lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 JP Schmidt: Insurance Commissioner to Blockchain Adviser

-This month we have the pleasure of hearing from JP Schmidt, whose work in the legal sector has been studded with remarkable achievements in the US and abroad.
+This month we have the pleasure of hearing from JP Schmidt, whose work in the legal sector has been studded with remarkable achievements both in the US and abroad.

 Below, Mr Schmidt takes us through his career journey and explains the difference his work has made to the insurance landscape of Hawaii and the still-developing Ethereum blockchain.